aca-cg/fortpress/post/welcome.md

 change `thread` by the number you want.

-# Views
+# Look

-You can change the look of you blog by editing views and css.
+You can change the default look of you blog by editing views and css.
 Views are here :

 ```
-./view/
+./theme/simpleblog/view/
 ```
 And css is in the www folder :

 ```
-./www/
+./theme/simpleblog/www/
 ```

+# Theming

+You can create new theme simply in copying the `simpleblog` theme, and modifying what you want.
+Don't forget to change the `theme` value in the blog configuration : adjust it to your new theme folder.

 # Security